 The policies and positions taken by the global airport community on the economic oversight of airports and the role of States on airport charges should not been seen as a theoretical discussion on regulation.
 Traditional regulatory models for airport pricing which have been implemented in the past decades are now one of the root causes of the financial distress of airports.

 The steep decline in traffic volumes caused by the COVID-19 pandemic cannot be matched by an equivalent steep decline in the airport cost base, which is largely fixed due to the asset intensiveness of the airport industry.
-The revenue gap engendered by the crisis is enormous: 125 billion USD in 2020 and a forecasted amount of 94 billion USD of revenue loss creates a momentous challenge for the industry (see ACI’s impact assessment of COVID-19 on the airport business).
+The revenue gap engendered by the crisis is enormous: 125 billion USD in 2020 and a forecasted amount of 94 billion USD of revenue loss creates a momentous challenge for the industry.
 In such a dramatic context, regulators have the utmost responsibility to ensure that airport operators are able to recover their full costs, including capital costs, and are able to finance their development.

 While there is no “one size fits all” approach to the economic oversight of airport charges, ACI strongly advocates that the industry needs light-handed and unintrusive economic oversight frameworks that will foster – rather than impede – the recovery of airports.